 Mr Christof H. Rühl

 Christof Rühl is an internationally renowned economist, specialising in macroeconomics and energy economics.
-He has a succinct global track record in the world of business, economic policy advice and academia; and is published and quoted widely in his fields.
-His most recent commercial expertise is in energy, specifically oil and gas, and in asset allocation, focused on global macro and geopolitical trends.
+He has a succinct track record in business, economic policy advice and academia, and is published and quoted widely in his fields.
+His most recent commercial expertise is in energy, specifically oil and gas, and in asset allocation, focussed on global macro and geopolitical trends.
 He combines more than 20 years of experience in senior positions in world class companies.